 Explore This Center

-Research underway in the Anesthesia Center for Critical Care Research (ACCCR) at Massachusetts General Hospital focuses on elucidation of the fundamental mechanisms underlying central problems of intensive care medicine including sepsis, acute respiratory failure, blood transfusion, pulmonary hypertension and cardiac dysfunction.
-Our goal is to develop novel strategies designed to improve outcomes in critically ill patients.
+Research in the Anesthesia Center for Critical Care Research (ACCCR) at Massachusetts General Hospital focuses on elucidating the fundamental mechanisms that underly intensive care medicine’s central problems including sepsis, acute respiratory failure, blood transfusion, pulmonary hypertension and cardiac dysfunction.
+Our goal is to develop novel treatment strategies that improve outcomes for patients who are critically ill.

 The center takes a multidisciplinary approach to research.
-Clinicians and basic scientists collaborate on various research studies on small and large animal models.
+Clinicians and basic scientists collaborate on various research studies that use small and large animal models.